• Skip to main content

 • NOTE: If you leave them covered with plastic wrap after being frozen, they end up with too much condensation!
 Just remove the plastic wrap and they’ll thaw perfectly overnight.

-• Fry these apple hand pies right out of the fridge.
+• Fry them right out of the fridge.
 You want them to be cold so the pie crust stays flaky!

 More Pie and Cobbler Recipes